drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 File vdevs use a file from an existing file system as a vdev.
 They are primarily intended for testing and experimentation, and not real use.[^8]

-Single-device vdevs simply store data on a device.
+Single-device vdevs store data on a single device (who'd have thought).
-Since single-device vdevs provide no redundancy, ZFS is not able to fix data errors.
+Since single-device vdevs provide no redundancy, ZFS is not able to correct data errors.
-When the device fails the whole pool it's part of will also fail.
+When the device fails the vdev is lost.

 A mirror vdev stores a redundant copy of data on each device in the vdev.
 For example, a 3-way mirror vdev consists of three devices each with one copy of the data.